-While Genoa (Genova in Italian) might not be as well-known as Rome, Milan or Florence, it has just as much to offer.
+While Genoa (Genova in Italian) might not be as well-known as Rome, Milan, or Florence, it has just as much to offer.
 In many ways, it reminds me of Naples.
 There is a bit of a gritty undertone to the city that adds to its charm.
 It’s also not as packed with tourists as Italy’s many other cities.
 When you do visit Genoa, you’ll have a chance to mingle with the locals and enjoy all the city has to offer.

 This post may contain compensated links.
 Find out more info in my DISCLAIMER

 With a protected harbour, Genoa rose to prominence during the 16th century.
-Interestingly, the Republic of Genoa fell under French rule twice in a span of less than 100 years.
+Interestingly, the Republic of Genoa fell under French rule twice in a span of fewer than 100 years.
 First time in 1391 and then in 1458.
 Despite inner conflicts, Genoa was a wealthy place with one of the oldest banks in the world.
 Founded in 1407, the Bank of Saint George played an important role in making the city very prosperous.

 During the 19th century, the steel working industry was booming and the city was home to massive shipyards.
 Today, it is still one of the busiest ports in Italy and the Mediterranean.
 Thanks to its glorious past and rich history, Genoa is nicknamed La Superba, meaning the proud one.